dat-ecosystem-archive/docs/docs/faq.md

 ### Does Dat use WebRTC?

+Dat can use WebRTC but it's very experimental.
+You can check out our tutorial on using [Dat in the browser here](/browser)

-No. We implemented a prototype web version using WebRTC.
-Moving forward, we are not planning on immediately supporting WebRTC in any Dat client because of reliability issues and lack of support in non-browser environments.
+We implemented a prototype web version using WebRTC.
+Moving forward, we are not planning on immediately supporting WebRTC in any Dat application because of reliability issues and lack of support in non-browser environments.
 Our future browser implementations of Dat will use websockets to transfer data to non-browser Dat interfaces.

 ### Dat on the CLI isn't connecting, how do I debug?